Guide

 Aim has a speed-accuracy tradeoff.
 If you move faster than you can stop, you overshoot.
 If you shoot before confirming target state, you miss or reveal position.
 If you react to every movement, you become baitable.

-That is why the best FPS training uses multiple drill types:
+That is why the best FPS training uses multiple drill types — several of which the PulsarMS arena runs as scored games:

 For a full framework, read reaction-time training drills and how to improve reaction time for FPS gaming.